axiomatic-cmd/prompteng-kit/README.md

 # prompteng-kit
-One of the safest ways to do prompt engineering and context engineering.
+One of the safest ways to do prompt and context engineering.
 Comes with a zip folder in the form of a ".skill" file for loading into AI platforms.

+>prompteng is a deliberate misspelling of prompting.